Forest School Vision Statement

-As the new Head teacher I am bringing the Forest School ethos to Pinfold.
-It is important that this is a whole school approach so we are building up our beliefs, resources, knowledge and skills slowly and appropriately to ensure all children, staff, parents and governors are on board.
+I am very excited that we are a Forest School.
+It is important that this is a whole school approach so we are building up our ethos, resources, knowledge and skills slowly and appropriately to ensure all children, staff, parents and governors are on board.

 I have attached our Risk Assessment documents and a Forest School Policy for you to read.
-The policy is written for when we use the woods behind, in the future.
-I also have Parent and Volunteer booklets, informing you of the progression in skills and knowledge that I am currently updating into a different format and will upload as soon as they are complete.
-Other resources that may interest you are books:
+I have attached a Parent and Volunteer booklet, informing you of the progression in skills and knowledge that your children will engage in.

 Forest School and Outdoor Learning in the Early Years Sara Knight